pdeperth/adaptation-of-non-stationary-texture-expansion/README.md

 ### Requirements

 This code is tested under Ubuntu 14.04 and 16.04.
 The total project can be well functioned under the following environment:

 * python-2.7
 * pytorch-0.3.0 with cuda correctly specified
 * cuda-8.0
 * other packages under python-2.7

-Note : il faut que les images fournies soient au moins de taille 256x256.

 ### Preparations